-- The Mississippi River Delta has more open water to the south, but the remaining wetlands look more solid and durable having benefitted from additional sediment from river diversions.
+- The Mississippi River Delta has more open water to the south, but the remaining wetlands are more durable having benefitted from additional sediment from river diversions.

-- A new generation of oyster reefs is visible beneath and along bays with clearer water and much more seagrass.
-The boats of oystermen (and women) can be seen harvesting oyster some reefs and leaving others to produce young oysters and to support thriving populations of crabs and fish.
+- A new generation of oyster reefs is thriving in the Gulf’s estuaries which then have clearer water and much more seagrass.
+Oystermen harvest oysters from some reefs and leave others to produce young oysters and to support thriving populations of crabs and fish.
 In some bays there are rows of oyster cages from an expanded aquaculture industry.

-- The shadows of schools of baitfish l have returned to the shallows increased by the renewal of oyster reefs, by migratory fish passage on the Alabama and Apalachicola Rivers, and by improved fisheries management.
+- Large schools of baitfish have returned to the bays and nearshore waters--increased by the renewal of oyster reefs, by migratory fish passage on the Alabama and Apalachicola Rivers, and by improved fisheries management.

 This good future Gulf is achievable if the people of the Gulf region take ownership of both its problems and its great potential, if they recognize the full importance of nature to human well-being, and if those of us working on Gulf restoration today can successfully pass along care of the Gulf’s resources to a new, diverse and energetic generation of Gulf stewards.